When will etias be implemented?

 The Etias Visa Process

-The ETIAS application will be relatively straightforward.
-Anyone who wishes to embark on European travel will need to apply for an ETIAS visa prior to boarding their flight.
+The ETIAS visa process is expected to be simple and fast.
+Completing the ETIAS online application will take each applicant approximately 10 minutes.
+Travellers between ages 18 and 70 will be required to pay for the ETIAS travel authorisation to finalize the application process.
 Passengers will fill out an online ETIAS form to obtain a travel authorization which they will then present to border authorities upon arrival.

-Among other ETIAS visa requirements, passengers will be required to provide the following as well as paying a nominal ETIAS fee:
+Among other ETIAS visa requirements, passengers will be required to provide the following:

 - Personal details